 Before you decide to partner with a financial advisor, inquire about the level of service: the meeting frequency to review progress, the process to update you on your portfolio performance, and contact options to and from your advisor and support staff.

-Learn more such tips and explore your investment options in Canada by registering for our upcoming webinar.
+Learn more such tips and explore your investment options in Canada by watching our webinar on Financial goal setting and investing.

 Source: RBC Dominion Securities, Inc.